kumahq/kuma-website/docs/docs/1.0.6/documentation/overview.md

 There are two main components of Kuma that are very important to understand:

 * **Control Plane**: Kuma is first and foremost a control-plane that will accept user input (you are the user) in order to create and configure [Policies](../../policies/introduction) like [Service Meshes](../../policies/mesh), and in order to add services and configure their behavior within the Meshes you have created.
 * **Data Plane Proxy**: Kuma also bundles a data plane proxy implementation based on top of [Envoy](https://www.envoyproxy.io/).
-An instance of the data plane proxy will must run alongside every instance of our services (or on every Kubernetes Pod as a sidecar container) and it will process both incoming and outgoing requests for the service.
+An instance of the data plane proxy runs alongside every instance of our services (or on every Kubernetes Pod as a sidecar container).
+This instance processes both incoming and outgoing requests for the service.

 ::: tip
 **Multi-Mesh**: Kuma ships with multi-tenancy support since day one.
 This means you can create and configure multiple isolated Service Meshes from **one** control-plane.
 By doing so we lower the complexity and the operational cost of supporting multiple meshes.
 [Explore Kuma's Policies](/policies).